wookiehangover/wookiehangover.com/pages/writing/books.html.md

 * [Incerto](https://www.amazon.com/gp/product/198481981X) by Nassim Nicholas Taleb.
 A hardcover edition of 5 books that I already own.
 Taleb is one of a few writers good enough to buy multiple copies of when better editions come out.
 This is an excellent priting.
 * [An Elegant Puzzle: Systems of Engineering Management](https://www.amazon.com/dp/1732265186) by Will Larson.
 Published by Stripe Press.
-This is a beatiful book.
+This is a beautiful book.
 * [The Timeless Way of Building](http://www.worldcat.org/oclc/840013131) by Christoper Alexander.
 I never really put this one down from last year, the clarity of language and thought is unmatched.
 I foresee myself deep-reading (and re-reading) this for a long, long time.
 * [2666](http://www.worldcat.org/oclc/216941696) by Roberto Bolaño.
 Keep at least one fiction book going at all times; the longer, the better.
 Started after finishing 100 Years of Solitude, staying on the theme of english translations of spanish lit.
 * [The Wind-up Bird Chronicle](http://www.worldcat.org/oclc/747193445) by Haruki Murakami